hammcin/CarND-LaneLines-P1/README.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 4 steps.

 First, I converted the images to grayscale.

+![alt text][image7]

 Then I applied a Gaussian filter to the grayscale image and I performed Canny edge detection.

+![alt text][image8]

 For Canny edge detection, I used a low threshold of 50 and a high threshold of 150.

 Following edge detection, I applied a region of interest mask using a trapezoidal shape.

+![alt text][image9]

 This step was followed by application of the Hough Transform.

+![alt text][image10]

 The parameters I used for the Hough Transform were as follows: distance resolution of 1 pixel, angular resolution of 1 degree (converted to radians), a minimum number of votes of 35, a minimum of 25 pixels making up a line, and a maximum gap between connected line segments of 25 pixels.
 Additionally, I decided to apply the Hough Transform to the left and right halves of the image separately.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by averaging the the lines detected by the Hough Transform.
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by averaging the lines detected by the Hough Transform.
 I did this by taking each pair of points defining a line detected by the Hough Transform and I calculated the slope and y-intercept of that line.
 I then averaged those slopes and y-intercepts together to define one line.
 Following this, I calculated the points on this line that fell inside the masked image region I defined.
 I then extracted two points to represent this line by finding the points with the maximum and minimum y-values.
 The draw_lines() function then drew this line.

+![alt text][image11]

 To demonstrate the performance of my pipeline, I ran my pipeline on the test images.
 The results are shown below.